Cork county hurling team

 The Cork county hurling team represents Cork in hurling and is governed by Cork GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions: the All-Ireland Senior Hurling Championship, the Munster Senior Hurling Championship, and the National Hurling League.

 Cork's home ground is Páirc Uí Chaoimh, Cork.
-The team's manager is Pat Ryan.
+The team's manager is Ben O'Connor.

 The team last won the Munster Senior Championship in 2025, the All-Ireland Senior Championship in 2005 and the National League in 2025.